Audi CEO says his private home not part of prosecutors' raids

-INGOLSTADT, Germany (Reuters) - Audi (NSUG.DE)(VOWG_p.DE) Chief Executive Rupert Stadler said his private home was not searched by prosecutors as part of a raid on the carmaker's premises on Wednesday.
+INGOLSTADT, Germany, March 15 (Reuters) - Audi Chief Executive Rupert Stadler said his private home was not searched by prosecutors as part of a raid on the carmaker's premises on Wednesday.

 "I have all along supported efforts to clear up the diesel issue at Audi," Stadler told journalists during a news conference at Audi's headquarters on Wednesday.